HiramZ04/Cal-State-UMAP_Clustering/README.md

 ##  Installation Guide

 ###  Requirements
-- Docker or Podman (or any WSL to run the container)
+- Docker or Podman (or any Distro to run the container)
 - All dependencies listed in `requirements.txt`

 ### 📦 Setup Instructions